void-devourer/predictive-maintenance-ml/README.md

 ## 🌐 Deployment

-The FastAPI backend is deployed on Render.
+The FastAPI backend and Streamlit dashboard are deployed on Render.

+Supabase PostgreSQL is used for persistent prediction history and maintenance knowledge.

 The application can be accessed through the deployed API and Streamlit frontend.